-Say you pay your premiums for 15 years, and you die, and the bank actually decides to pay the claim (which is by no means a slam dunk).
-Your loved ones never see the money.
-The bank pays off the amount of the mortgage, and your family gets no choice in how to use the money.
+Say you pay your premiums for 15 years, and you pass away.
+The bank will pay off the amount of the mortgage, and your family gets no choice in how to use the money.

-On the other hand, if you have regular term life insurance, the insurance company writes your spouse a cheque, and then they decide how to spend it.
-Maybe they don’t mind continuing to pay the mortgage monthly.
-Maybe they would prefer to use the insurance money to pay off higher-interest debt, cover funeral costs, or just for living expenses.
+On the other hand, if you have regular term life insurance, the insurance company will write your spouse a cheque, and they will have the opportunity to decide what the money goes towards.
+It could offer some comfort in an unimaginable time and provide financial relief for unexpected additional living expenses and funeral costs.
 With life insurance, your loved ones have the choice.